rem-os/build/README.md

 * VM output directory : Deleting the output of any "make image" commands run previously.

 ### make config
-This will launch an interactive prompt to select a build manifest from the example files in the [manifests directory](https://github.com/trueos/build/tree/master/manifests) and use that as the default build manifest.
+This will launch an interactive prompt to select a build manifest from the example files in the [manifests directory](https://github.com/rem-os/build/tree/master/manifests) and use that as the default build manifest.
-The selected Manifest name will get saved to the local ".config/manifest" file and used whenever the **TRUEOS_MANIFEST** environment variable is not set.
+The selected Manifest name will get saved to the local ".config/manifest" file and used whenever the **MANIFEST** environment variable is not set.
 This command may be run whenever a different default manifest is desired.

 ### make ports
 |Output Files|Output Ports Logs| Output Source Logs | Output Manifests |